lszeremeta/MEgen/README.md

     docker build -t megen .
     docker run --name megen-container -p 4000:80 -d megen

-You can then use the app by reaching http://localhost:4000.
+Then, you can use the app by reaching http://localhost:4000.

 ## Contribution